 Tuesday morning.
 Practically packed.
 New city walking shoes (Tashkent), big warm sweatshirt coat-like thing (plane), books (everywhere).
 Flight to Istanbul leaves this evening from LAX, change planes with a few hours layover, then on to Tashkent.
 Love to write that…

 So this is my big birthday trip, ‘celebrating’ the day last spring when I ‘got old.’
 My bro, sons and a granddaughter purchased this ticket and now two of them will do the heavy lifting on this trip.
 No, I do not mean carrying my bags or helping me up the stairs…I mean finding the right cab and knowing when to turn left on the way to the museum.
-I am fine at dealing with big planning stuff and, thanks to my gym, okay with lifting bags into overhead and squatting to pee, it’s just those small but essential details like directions back to the hotel or which cafe OR… slightly bigger…the energy and will to (ad)venture forth every day …after all who would know if I just skipped ‘traveling’ this one time and stayed in bed with a good book! (which, Bad Marj, I’ve been known to do now and then).
+I am fine at dealing with big planning stuff and, thanks to my gym, okay with lifting bags into overhead and squatting to pee, it’s just those small but essential details like directions back to the hotel or which cafe OR… slightly bigger…the energy and will to (ad)venture forth every day …after all who would know if I just skipped a ‘journeying’ day now and then and stayed in bed with a good book! (which, Bad Marj, I’ve been known to do when on my own!).

 This trip is also a keeping-in-travel-shape exercise so that muscle and brain don’t lose too much journey-strength before the giant 2020 African Thelma&Louise-ish odyssey with Celia and a varied cast of characters.
 It’s like going to the gym…if you skip your daily/weekly/yearly regimen your important parts will atrophy.
 With travel the most important ‘part’ is probably curiosity with will and energy running closely behind.